 Tamminga, K. 2017.
 Green infrastructure in liminal streetside spaces: Cases from European city cores.
-Proceedings of the Association of European Schools of Planning Annual Congress.
-15 pp. (in press)
+Proceedings of the 30th Annual Association of European Schools of Planning Congress, University of Lisbon, 1128-1137.

 Nagle, L., S. Echols, and K. Tamminga.
 2017.
 Food production on a living wall: Pilot study.
 Journal of Green Building 12(3): 23-38.